rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 Chess is a turn-based strategy board game for two players, taking place on a grid.
-On a player's turn, they move one piece according to the rules of how that piece can move - for example, the turret-shaped *rook* can move in straight horizontal or vertical lines of any length, while the *king* can move one square in any direction.
+On a player's turn, they move one piece according to the rules of how that piece can move - for example, the *rook* can move in straight horizontal or vertical lines of any length, while the *king* can move one square in any direction.
 However, knowledge of the specific rules of the game are not necessary for understanding this project, and so I will not go through them all
 here: just know that on each turn there are many possible moves the player can make, and their ultimate goal is to trap their opponent's king, winning the